Pink Bourbon Coffee El Vergel

 Consequently, it has a little something for everyone no matter how you brew it.
 We even love this bean brewed in a plain old Mr. Coffee machine.

-However, if your coffee order tends to include a request for a bold, sturdy brew, brighter pour-overs or a balanced and complex single-origin Colombia Huila coffee—then, you may just fall in love with this impeccably structured cup.
+However, if your coffee order tends to include a request for a bold, sturdy brew, brighter pour-overs or a balanced and complex single-origin Colombia coffee—then, you may just fall in love with this impeccably structured cup.
 In conclusion, there are many reasons it is a huge favorite on our site and we are always excited to have it in season.

 Processing this Pink Bourbon Coffee